-The installation may take up to an hour or more, depending on your computer.
+The installation may take 30 minutes to an hour or more, depending on your computer.
 Once it has started it will mostly run on its own; in some cases, there may be a login prompt before the process can entirely complete.

 Step 1: Prep

 As always, before you perform major maintenance on your computer, make sure your files are backed up.
 These upgrades should not damage or remove any files, but it's wise to check that your backups are running before making any major changes.

 - Any files stored in Dropbox, Google Drive, or OneDrive should already be covered (log into the web portal of the service you use to verify that the sync has been working).